jasonmit/ember-cli-moment-shim/README.md

   return {
     moment: {
       // To cherry-pick specific locale support into your application.
-      // Full list of locales: https://github.com/moment/moment/tree/2.10.3/locale
+      // Full list of locales: https://github.com/moment/moment/tree/master/locale
       includeLocales: ['es', 'fr-ca']
     }
   };
 ```

-*NOTE: English is bundled automatically, not need to add `en` in `includeLocales`*
+*NOTE: English is bundled automatically – no need to add `en` in `includeLocales`*

 ### Include all locales